-Our programs in school psychology and counseling and student personnel psychology, and developmental psychopathology and clinical science are accredited by the American Psychological Association.
+Our programs in school psychology, counseling and student personnel psychology, and developmental psychopathology and clinical science are accredited by the American Psychological Association.
 For information about APA accreditation status, contact the APA Committee on Accreditation, c/o Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 2002-4242, phone: 202-336-5979.

 The master of social work degree is accredited by the Council on Social Work Education.